 How to Write a Cold Email Pitch for a Media Relations Purpose

-Step 2: Personalize Your Cold Email Pitch:
+Step 2: Customize Your Cold Email Pitch:

 Step 5: Attach Additional Materials